 - Lodash (included)

-Liferay Portal follows a design language created by our designers called Lexicon.
-It is automatically available to application developers through a set of CSS classes, or our tag library.
+Lexicon is automatically made available to application developers through a set of CSS classes and markup, although it’s even easier to use our tag library.

 For templating, Java EE’s JSP is there as expected as well as FreeMarker, but the platform’s modularity enables using Google’s Soy (aka Closure Templates) or whatever else you like.